Claude Sonnet 4.6 vs DeepSeek R1

 Where can I run Claude Sonnet 4.6 and DeepSeek R1?

-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
 DeepSeek R1 is available on DeepSeek Platform, OpenRouter, Together AI, Fireworks AI, and NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing